ssloy/ssloy.github.io/docs/tinyrenderer/barycentric.md

 \end{array}\right.
 $$

+How can we solve the system?

+### A bit of matrix calculus (optional)
-For a better readability (optional), we can rewrite the same equation in the matrix form:
+For a better readability, we can rewrite the same equation in the matrix form:

 $$
 \begin{pmatrix}